cknips/b3form/README.md

 You can also pass a virtual field to the helper which is used as label and rendered above the checkboxes.
 The virtual field is translated like a real field of the object and is used for translation purposes.
-To render the errors for the field it must be defined as accessible attribute in the model however.
+To render the errors for the field it must be defined as accessible attribute in the model.
+If you don't want to add errors to the virtual field, it does not have to be accessible.

 ```haml
 = f.checkbox_group :task_done_states, layout: :stacked do